SUMMARY: Enneagram Type 4 (PDP Pattern 4) Personality and Wholeness in Therapy

 - renewed aspirational intentions

-- moving from reactivity to pause/deep breath.
+- moving from reactivity to pause/deep breath growth for 4

 Melancholy vs Origin – The Cognitive Dynamic, Growth, and Wholeness

-- Cognitive Preoccupations and Habitual Narratives: Attention on what is missing that is important.
+- Attention on what is missing that is important.
 What is negative in what is present, what is positive in what is absent/distant.
 The longing and yearning.

-Envy vs Equanimity – Emotional Dynamic
+Envy vs Equanimity – The Emotional Dynamic, Growth, and Wholeness

-- Emotional Drive, Tone and Reactivity: Emotional energy on what others have which I don’t—wanting it.
-Grasping at or getting depressed over what I can’t have but deserve or don’t deserve S
+- Emotional energy on what others have which I don’t—wanting it.
+Grasping at or getting depressed over what I can’t have but deserve or don’t deserve.

 Enneagram Type 4 Synopsis